microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise3/README.md

 The company has recently gone after a big hardware refresh and now all the managers are equipped with a Microsoft Surface or other touch equipped devices.
 Many managers would like to use the Contoso Expenses application on the go, without having to attach the keyboard, but the current version of the application isn't really touch friendly.
 The development team is looking to make the application easier to use with a touch device, without having to rewrite it from scratch with another technology.
 Thanks to XAML Islands, we can start replacing some WPF controls with the UWP counterpart, which are already optimized for multiple input experiences, like touch and pen.

 The development team has decide to start modernizing the form to add a new expense, by making easier to choose the expense date with a touch device.
 The Universal Windows Platform offers a control called **CalendarView**, [which is perfect for our scenario](https://docs.microsoft.com/en-us/windows/uwp/design/controls-and-patterns/calendar-view).
-It's the same control that it's integrated in Windows 10 when you click on the date and time in the taskbar:
+It's the same control that is integrated in Windows 10 when you click on the date and time in the taskbar:

 ![](../Manual/Images/CalendarViewControl.png)